 • Understanding of Head Start Act and Performance Standards preferred

-• Directing individual and group activities of children and families
+• Ability to create individual and group activities for children to support school readiness

-• Effectively motivating others; encouraging their participation and engagement
+• Effectively motivate others; encouraging their participation and engagement

 • Managing change and demonstrating adaptability, flexibility, and responsiveness to varying needs and situations